mirisuzanne/mia.wtf/src/posts/redesign2022/layers.md

 ---
-title: A Whole Cascade of Layers
+title: A whole cascade of layers
 sub: the path to SBRDFLT
 date: 2022-09-06
 venue: Dave Rupert